ebtc-protocol/ebtc/README.md

 - Ensure that the recipient of the delegation is a safe zap that rescinds it's ownership after the transaction
 - Simulate all your transactions before performing them

-### The tokens are StETH and eBTC
+### The tokens of the system are fixed: StETH and eBTC

 They do not require safeTransfer nor SafeApprove, eBTC is deployed exclusively on mainnet

 ### Flashloan Limits can be bypassed

-The limitations are capping the value that one call can cause, but by looping, more stETH and more eBTC could be borrowed
+The limitations are capping the value that one call can access, but looping to borrow more stETH and more eBTC can occur.

 ### Prevening Bad Debt Redistribution

-Closing a CDP

-And Reducing Stake

-Are ways to prevent redistribution of bad debt during Normal Mode
+Closing a CDP or reducing Stake are ways to prevent or minimize redistribution of bad debt during Normal Mode.

+Sandwiching the redistribution:
+* close or reduce position
+* bad debt redistribution event occurs
+* re-open or increase position

 ### Incorrect Sorting due to Pending Debt and Yield

-We have been able to create scenarios in which the sorting of CDPs is incorrect -> TODO: Test case
+We have been able to create scenarios during fuzz testing in which the sorting of CDPs invariant is violated.
+Anticipate example cases shown here.
+The impact is believed to be minimal in practice.

 ### Liquidators can behave in ways that are not ideal to the protocol security

-Liquidators can maximize their expected profits by liquidating from the lowest risk to the highest risk CDP
+Liquidators can maximize their expected profits by liquidating from the lowest risk CDP -> highest risk CDP.

+Lower risk CDPs (e.g. 109%) offer more due to the dynamic premium than higher risk CDPs (e.g. 103%)

-Highest Risk CDPs due to the dynamic premium, offer lower premium, (3%, which from our benchmarks requires a 2/1 ratio in stableswap a pool before it becomes a concern)
+From our benchmarks, assuming liquidations happen at 3% premium requires a 2/1 eBTC ratio in a stableswap pool vs like-kind BTC asset before it becomes a concern (see riskDAO report).

 ### Liquidations Premium

-Was modelled by Risk DAO
+Was determined via modelling by RiskDAO

 3% bad debt is extremely smaller compared to worst case scenarios

 And 3% for a stableswap is a crazy high depeg

 ### Leverage Macro

-Because swaps may not use all tokens, some dust would be left in the contract
+Because swaps may not use all tokens, some dust could be left in the contract.

-It can be swept after but may cause operations to be slightly inefficient if slippage occurs between the time the calldata is generated and the call is executed
+It can be swept after, but may cause operations to be slightly inefficient if slippage occurs between the time the calldata is generated and the call is executed.

 ### Grace Period Desynchs